Approaching Creative Work: Beginner's Mindset

-These are the things we slowly loose in the whirlwind of the industry.
+These are the things we slowly lose in the whirlwind of the industry.
 In turn, we work hard to get back on track and sought out that feeling of passion, overwhelming nirvana and acquired curiosity that we first had when we were just starting with our craft.

 Little by little, I found that all these started to re-apply when I began to approach my work in a fresh perspective.
-It was enlightening to experience the joy of rediscovering the curiosity and excitement within your work and process.
+It was enlightening to experience the joy of rediscovering the curiosity and excitement of your work and process.

-With that in mind, do you somehow see yourself in any of these aspects when you were just beginning with your creative journey?
+With that in mind, do you somehow see yourself in any of these aspects when you were just beginning your creative journey?
 If you start to look at things differently, how much light and creativity will flow back into your work and process?
 Will it bring back the same feelings and creative process?